Our prime function is the education of young people between the ages of 11 and 18 but we hope there is more to it than that.

-In return we hope that our facilities can be shared.
+In return we share our facilities.
 Local Primary and Special Schools work closely with our sports department.
-We work closely with the multi-agency team from Derbyshire County Council.
-Some of the Adult and Community Education courses in Wirksworth are based in the school, our rooms, halls and sports facilities are available for community use when we are not using them.
-Given the financial constraints within which we operate not everything can be free, but neither need it be very expensive.
+We work closely with multi-agency teams from Derbyshire County Council.
+We have supported Adult Education with courses on site, and most recently working with them to provide a service at the Eco Centre.
+Our rooms, halls and sports facilities are available for community use when we are not using them.
+So far we’ve seen Young Farmers, Music Centre, W.I, local scout groups and sport groups utilise our spaces.
+Given the financial constraints in education, not everything can be free, but need not be expensive.
 Please contact us or the Leisure Centre Reception staff if you think we might be able to help.

 Our philosophy is simple – that the school should not be viewed as separate in any way from the community it serves.
 If you subscribe to that view, then we can work together.